 In this session of the Global Digital Rights Challenges Series (June 17, 2021 - August 12, 2021), co-hosted by the Institute for Technology, Law & Policy, Sam Gregory will discuss the dangers of online mis & disinformation.

 - J.D.
 UCLA, 1982

 Dan has been a longtime advocate for accurate and sensitive depictions of Asian Americans in the media.
 He is a member of the Board of Directors of East West Players, the country's premiere Asian Pacific American theatre organization.
 Since 2000, Dan has helped lead a national multi-ethnic coalition of civil rights and media activism groups to advocate for greater diversity, equity and inclusion in Hollywood and in the media.
-He is Chair of the Asian Pacific American Media Coalition, and formerly served on the national Diversity Advisory Council for Comcast Corporation.
+He was Chair of the Asian Pacific American Media Coalition, and served on the national Diversity Advisory Council for Comcast Corporation.

 Dan has written and spoken extensively on media, intellectual property and Asian American community issues.
 He has been an Adjunct Professor at USC’s Annenberg School for Communication and Journalism, and has taught media courses at California State University, Los Angeles and California State University, Northridge.